thoughtbot/humid/README.md

 ![Build Status](https://github.com/thoughtbot/humid/actions/workflows/build.yml/badge.svg?branch=main)

-Humid is a lightweight wrapper around [mini_racer] used to generate Server Side Rendered (SSR) pages from your js-bundling builds.
-While it was built for React, it can work with any JS function that returns a HTML string.
+Humid is a lightweight wrapper for [mini_racer] to generate Server Side Rendered (SSR) pages from your js-bundling builds.
+Inject a `MiniRacer::Context` instance into Humid and get rendering, instrumentation, logging defaults, and error handling.
+While it was built with React in mind, it can work with any JS function that returns a HTML string.

 ## Caution